Bulk URL monitoring: import, organize, and get AI-powered alerts

 4. Scheduled reports let you review changes on your schedule instead of reacting to every alert.

 Bulk URL monitoring creates multiple monitoring jobs at once by importing URLs from a spreadsheet.
-Instead of configuring each webpage individually, you paste URLs directly or upload them in bulk, then apply consistent settings across all pages.
+Instead of configuring each webpage one by one, you paste URLs or upload them in bulk, then apply consistent settings across all pages.

 Once imported, pages are monitored automatically.
 You define what changes matter, set your monitoring frequency, and get alerts when something shifts.
-This works across product pages, competitor sites, regulatory sources, or any web content requiring ongoing tracking.
+This works across product pages, competitor sites, regulatory sources, or any web content that needs ongoing tracking.

-A web development manager maintaining 100+ WordPress sites shared on G2's software review platform that bulk import was essential for configuring 500 monitoring jobs.
-This pattern is common among teams managing large web properties.
+A web development manager maintaining 100+ WordPress sites shared on G2's software review platform that bulk import was how they configured 500 monitoring jobs.
+That pattern is common among teams managing large web properties.

-Competitive intelligence and pricing: E-commerce teams monitor competitor pricing across hundreds of product pages to inform pricing strategy.
+Competitive intelligence and pricing is the most common use case.
+E-commerce teams monitor competitor pricing across hundreds of product pages to inform pricing strategy.
 Marketing departments track brand mentions and campaign performance across multiple domains.

-Compliance and regulatory tracking: Compliance teams verify that regulatory content remains accurate across corporate websites and third-party vendor sites.
+Compliance and regulatory tracking is another big one.
+Compliance teams verify that regulatory content stays accurate across corporate websites and third-party vendor sites.
 Legal teams monitor court dockets and regulatory agency websites for case updates.

-Time savings: Configuring hundreds of monitors manually takes days.
+Configuring hundreds of monitors by hand takes days.
 Bulk operations finish in minutes.
+That time difference alone justifies the switch for most teams.

-Consistency: Identical monitoring rules across all URLs eliminate configuration errors.
-Your entire monitoring infrastructure follows standardized check frequencies and alert thresholds.
+Beyond speed: identical monitoring rules across all URLs eliminate configuration errors.
+Your entire monitoring setup follows the same check frequencies and alert thresholds.
+And adding another hundred URLs takes the same effort as adding five, so coverage grows without growing your team's workload.

-Early detection: Automated checks run continuously, catching changes the moment they occur rather than hours or days later.
+Automated checks also run continuously, catching changes the moment they happen rather than hours or days later.

 Visualping's bulk import feature is available to Business plan users (Personal plans support individual job creation only).
 You can configure frequency, threshold, compare type, adjustments, actions, notifications, and schedule for hundreds of jobs in a few clicks.